talhacercioglu/music_genres/README.md

 ## Data

-The dataset used for this project is [provide dataset source and details].
+The data set used for this project was taken from Kaggle.

 ## Requirements

-- Python [version]
+- Python
 - Libraries: pandas, numpy, scipy, os, pickle, librosa, IPython, scikit-learn, tensorflow, matplotlib, seaborn

 ## Setup